ZhaomingKong/Real_Noisy_Clean_Color_IMAGES/README.md

 If you find this resource useful, please kindly include the link in your paper.

-For more information, please refer to our paper 'A Brief Review of Real-World Color Image Denoising', available at https://arxiv.org/pdf/1809.03298.pdf.
+For more information, please refer to our paper 'A Brief Review of Real-World Color Image Denoising', available at https://arxiv.org/pdf/1809.03298.pdf, and also 'A Comprehensive Comparison of Multi-Dimensional Image Denoising Methods', available at https://arxiv.org/abs/2011.03462.

 For more questions, please contact me via kong.zm@mail.scut.edu.cn.

 ******************************** Update 1.0 ***************************************
-Images using new camera brands (Canon 100D and Sony A6500) are uploaded 7/18/2018
+Images using new camera brands (Canon 100D and Sony A6500) are uploaded 7/18/2018 Thank you Zhuoyun Zheng and Ayi for sharing your cameras.

 ******************************** Update 2.0 ***************************************
 Photos taken by OPPO R11s are uploaded 1/24/2019.
+Thank you Haoxue Yang for sharing your camera.

 ******************************** Update 3.0 ***************************************
 Photos taken by XIAOMI8 (DXOMARK 103) are uploaded 2/5/2019.
 Happy Chinese New Year